Owl's Head (Cherry Mountain) – Carroll, New Hampshire

 Franconia Notch – White Mountains, New Hampshire

-Five images from the month of December – Is another year really gone?
+December, White Mountains – Is another year really gone?
 Wow time flies!
 For me, December means cleaning external hard drives, more research for 2014 projects, and time off to enjoy the holidays.

 Cleaning hard drives involves going through external hard drives filled with imagery I shot during 2013 and deleting the images I will never use.
 I learned early on not to delete images right away, unless they were just plain bad or out of focus.
 This approach usually leads to finding images I overlooked during the year, but that is for another blog post, today is about images from the month of December.